help-me-mom/ng-mocks/packages/karma-typescript/README.md

     }
     ```

+* **karmaTypescriptConfig.coverageOptions.watermarks** - An object with custom istanbul watermarks.
+Each value is an array consisting of
+  a lower and upper bound.
+If code coverage is above the upper bound, this is considered "healthy", and many reports will print output in green.
+  If code coverage is below the lower bound, this is considered "unhealthy", and many reports will print output in red.
+Yellow output is reserved
+  for coverage in between the lower and upper bound.
+    ```javascript
+    watermarks: {
+      lines: [75, 90],
+      functions: [75, 90],
+      branches: [75, 90],
+      statements: [75, 90]
+    }
+    ```

 * **karmaTypescriptConfig.exclude** - File string patterns to be excluded by the compiler.
 This property may be an `array` or an `object` for more fine-grained control.
   * Array: The string values will be merged with existing options.
   * Object: The string values will be merged with or replace existing options: